 Divorce Arbitration in New Jersey

-Should You Pursue a New Jersey Divorce through Arbitration?
+Should You Pursue a Divorce through Arbitration?

 - How important is time efficiency for your divorce?
 Courtroom litigation can extend for lengthy periods, with backlogs of cases on the court’s docket that delay your ability to even begin divorce proceedings.
 Arbitration represents a significantly more expedient alternative.

 - Is confidentiality a significant consideration for you?
 If there are components of your divorce that you need to keep private for the sake of your reputation, career, or to protect your children, arbitration represents an entirely private setting through which to resolve divorce-related issues.
-If your case is tried in court, evidence presented becomes part of the public record.
+If your case is tried in court, the evidence presented becomes part of the public record.

-- Are there specific decisions that you and your spouse cannot agree upon which would be best decided by an objective third party?
+- Are there specific decisions that you and your spouse cannot agree upon that would be best decided by an objective third party?
 Perhaps you have agreed upon a child custody configuration that suits both of your needs, but you cannot agree upon the fate of the marital home.
 In these cases, you and your spouse can choose to present specific issues to the arbitrator and agree to abide by his or her determination.